 - Monsterfest originally featured more traditional monster movies (vampires, werewolves, the occasional Attack of the 50-Foot Whatever or Alien Invasion flick).
 As time went on, it shifted to slasher films and more recent movies, to the point where they renamed it Fearfest.

 - Sliding Scale of Continuity: Most of the various dramas fall into level 5 (Full Lockout).

 - Take That!: If the network airs an advertisement for one of their shows, it was followed by a short blurb highlighting the fact that AMC was not available on Dish Network during its parent company's five-month dispute with Dish.

-- White Male Lead: The current original series on AMC feature a particular type of protagonist: The Strong White Man Who Dares To Be Badass.
+- White Male Lead: The current original series on AMC features a particular type of protagonist: The Strong White Man Who Dares To Be Badass.
 Some of AMC's promos are practically hanging a lampshade on this by drawing explicit comparisons between Don Draper, Walter White, Cullen Bohannon, and Rick Grimes.
-The Killing and Into the Badlands are currently the sole exceptions to the rule.